 And then there’s the problem of load time.
 The chances are, your art is being viewed on a smartphone.
 You have a fraction of a second in the scroll to get a click.
 They won’t wait for it to load.

-If you opt for an online gallery you will get all the infrastructure supplied for you.
-It’s the easiest way to get online and most sites cost very little.
-It’s a low-risk option and usually for low rewards.
+If you opt for an online marketplace you will get all the infrastructure supplied for you.
+It’s the easiest way to get an online art gallery and most sites cost very little.
+It’s a low-risk option and an easy way to get started.

-Any retailer knows that the money is in repeat trade.
+Any retailer knows the money is in repeat trade.
 It’s your bread and butter.
-If you cannot cultivate a loyal following you lose.
-The platforms keep the emails because they know how valuable they are.
+If you cannot cultivate a loyal following of art collectors, you lose.
+The POD platforms keep the emails because they know how valuable they are.

-A notable exception, with a good reputation, is Printful.com
+A notable exception, with a good reputation, is Printful.com.
+I was very happy with the quality when I made a sample order.

 It’s a sad fact that the days of free traffic from social media is coming to an end.
 Organic reach on Facebook and Instagram has tanked and Pinterest is heading the same way.